-Chapter I
+Chapter II.
 Transmittal and execution of letters rogatory

-Letters rogatory both in civil and commercial and in penal and administrative matters to be executed in the territory of one of the Contracting States shall be transmitted through the diplomatic channel for execution by the judicial authorities of the requested State.
+Article 6.
+Letters rogatory in civil and commercial and in criminal and administrative matters to be executed in the territory of one of the Contracting

+1 Came into force on 14 January 1964, the date of the exchange of the instruments of approval (effected on 13 December 1963 and 14 January 1964), in accordance with article 60.

+States shall be transmitted between the Ministries of Justice of the two States to be executed by the competent authorities of the requested State.

-The requested State may refuse to execute a letter rogatory if the letter rogatory does not fall within its competence or is liable to impair the sovereignty, security or public policy of that State.
+- Article 7.
+The requested State may refuse to execute a letter rogatory if the letter rogatory does not fall within its competence or is liable to endanger the sovereignty, security or public policy of that State. - Article 8.
 Persons whose testimony is requested shall be invited to appear by a regular administrative notice.
-If they refuse to comply with such notice, the requested authority shall use the means of coercion provided for in the legislation of the State where the person is to appear.

-The requested authority shall, at the express wish of the requesting authority, with all due dispatch:

-- (1) Execute the letter rogatory by means of a special formality, if that formality does not conflict with the legislation of the State where the letter is to be executed; - (2) Inform the requesting authority in good time of the date and place of execution of the letter rogatory, so that the interested parties may be present, in accordance with the legislation of the requested State.

-The execution of letters rogatory shall not give rise to the refunding of any costs save the fees of experts.

-The provisions of this chapter shall be without prejudice to the right of the Contracting States to cause letters rogatory concerning the hearing of their nationals to be executed direct by their representatives or deputies.
+If they refuse to comply with such notice, the requested authority shall employ the means of coercion provided for in the legislation of the State in which the appearance takes place. - Article 9.
+The requested authority shall, at the express wish of the requesting authority, with all due dispatch: - Execute the letter rogatory by means of a special formality, if this formality does not conflict with the legislation of the State in which the letter is executed; - (2) Inform the requesting authority in good time of the date and place of execution of the letter rogatory, so that the interested parties may be present, in accordance with the legislation of the requested State. - Article 10.
+The execution of letters rogatory shall not give rise to the refunding of any costs save the fees of experts. - Article 11.
+The provisions of this chapter shall be without prejudice to the right of the Contracting States to cause letters rogatory concerning the hearing of their nationals to be executed directly by their representatives or deputies.

-Where there is a conflict between the legislation of the two countries, the nationality of the person in respect of whom the hearing is requested shall be determined by the law of the State in which the letter rogatory is to be executed at the time it is issued.
+Where there is a conflict between the legislation of the two countries, the nationality of the person in respect of whom the hearing is requested shall be determined by the law of the State in which the letter rogatory is to be executed at the time it is delivered.